 For example, a dataset may be composed of a

-SimulationCell object holding the cell dimensions,
+SimulationCell object holding the box dimensions and boundary conditions,

 Bonds sub-object storing the

-bonds between particles.
+list of bonds between particles.
 For each type of data object you will find a corresponding Python class in the

-All of them derive from the
+All of them derive from one common base class:

 a number of